U-M Looking to Grow Research Data — and Lettuce — with Addition of Freight Farm to Campus Farm

 While the results aren’t in on the environmental impact of the Freight Farm, it offers a unique way to grow produce in small spaces.
 Jocelyn Marchyok, a recent graduate of U-M who will be entering her master’s at the School for Environment and Sustainability in the fall, is working as an MDining sustainability intern to manage the Freight Farm.

-Yet Marchyok is interested to see the energy usage, as the LEDs are on around 18 hours a day.
+Additionally, Marchyok is interested to see the energy usage as the LEDs are on around 18 hours a day.
 The lights generate heat, which in turn requires an air conditioning system and dehumidifier.
-In the winter a heater may be needed.
-The LEDs are supposed to be enough to heat the farm, but Marchyok isn’t convinced this will hold true with Michigan winters.

 The end goal of the project is to determine the associated energy use per kilogram of salad greens produced and delivered to MDining.
 While the duration of the project is uncertain, Heller would like to get data from all four seasons to capture seasonal variation.
 In the meantime, people eating with MDining can know that their greens are not only coming from less than five miles away, but are contributing to research.